- Written by Dr.Mehmet Demircioglu

 The difference matters.
 A hair on the pillow can look frightening, but it is not always a destroyed graft.
 Very often, what you see is a hair shaft, dried crust, or normal early shedding, not a lost follicular unit.

-A truly lost graft in the early period may be associated with bleeding or a small tissue-like piece, not just a hair.
-Even then, it is better to contact the clinic with a clear photo than to scratch, pick, or inspect aggressively.
+A truly lost graft in the early period may be associated with bleeding or a small tissue like piece, not just a hair.
+Even then, a clear photo and clinic review are better than scratching, picking, or inspecting aggressively.

 That distinction is part of lost grafts after hair transplant scabs.
 It matters because panic can make you do the exact thing you should avoid, which is touching the recipient area too much.

 During sleep, the main risk is not a single hair on the pillow.
-The main risk is friction, pressure, or scratching during the period when the grafted area should be left alone.
+The main risk is friction, pressure, or scratching during the period when the grafted area needs to be left alone.

 If you are a restless sleeper, use physical prevention.
 A neck pillow, side pillows, and a slightly elevated position can reduce rolling.
 Do not rely only on willpower when you are asleep.

 Many people can begin reducing strict upright sleeping after the first 7 to 10 nights if the scalp is healing well and their clinic has not given a different instruction.
-This decision should not be made only by the calendar.
+Do not make this decision only by calendar.
 Swelling, scabbing, tenderness, and the area treated all matter.

 In this part of the decision, people often mix up two different ideas.
 A graft may become harder to dislodge before the scalp is ready for careless pillow pressure, repeated friction, or sleeping face down.
 Crusts and scabs also change the risk, because pulling on attached crust can be more dangerous than seeing a loose hair shaft.

 If swelling has settled, scabs are stable, and the recipient area is not being rubbed, the sleeping position can become more relaxed.
 But relaxed does not mean careless.
-You still should avoid direct pressure on the grafted area until healing is secure.
+Still avoid direct pressure on the grafted area until healing is secure.

 Some cases need longer.
 If the crown was treated, if there is unusual tenderness, if scabs are heavy, or if you move aggressively in sleep, staying cautious a little longer may be better.